solidity-korea/solidity-docs-kr/structure-of-a-contract.rst

     }

-:ref:`function-calls` can happen internally or externally and have different levels of visibility (:ref:`visibility-and-getters`) towards other contracts.
+:ref:`function-calls` can happen internally or externally and have different levels of :ref:`visibility<visibility-and-getters>` towards other contracts.

 .. _structure-function-modifiers: